physicsjason/AI-Feynman/README.md

 # Quick Start
 ## Installation
+Make sure gfortran is installed.
+In ubuntu, this can be done with

+    sudo apt install gfortran

 It's strongly recommended to setup a fresh virtual environment.

 *This* 'aifeynman' package can be installed with